 Where delegated, affiliates will process requests for behavioral health services utilizing processes aligned with those for non-behavioral health services, unless otherwise specified within HPN's UM Program or policies and procedures.
 So long as the member has appropriate eligibility/benefits at the time of service, affiliates do not deny requests for in-network, outpatient behavioral health consultations or ongoing in-network outpatient follow-up care.
+Sites of behavioral healthcare services (e.g., psychology groups) for outpatient services are determined based on the site of service requested by the requesting provider or member.
 Affiliates will ensure coordination across the member's medical and behavioral health care services by sharing information/records across the member's practitioners, where documentation is obtained permitting the affiliate to do so.